hsinnan75/Dart/README.md

 to download the package of DART.

 # Changes
+version 1.2.4: Allow multiple read files as the input.

 version 1.2.3: fix the bug when read number exceeds 2^23.

 version 1.2.0: Add ksw2 and edlib alignment method to replace the Needleman-Wunsch algorithm.